 - Handle material: I prefer titanium if I can get it.
 I have carried a titanium handle folder for the last 15 years and love both knives.
 I have recently added a G10 handle and it is decent.
 I want a thin profile with lots of strength and I love the feel of titanium.

-- Assisted opening: Tactical folders are something that you need to get into action with one hand and do it quickly.
+- Assisted opening: Tactical folders are something that you need to get into the action with one hand and do it quickly.
 While I have manual openers that you can get into operation with ease, assisted opening in a tactical folder is the way to go.
 Most importantly is an assisted opener you can adjust the tension on.
 Being able to tune the knife action is a must.
 If I cannot adjust it to my tastes, I don’t carry it.
 And at the same time, the adjustments have to stay in tune.
-I don’t want self inflicted damage because the action got so lose that it was opening in my pocket.
-Fully automatic is nice but not available for carry in every location and except as a collector items, not very useful if you cannot carry it.
+I don’t want self-inflicted damage because the action got so lose that it was opening in my pocket.
+Fully automatic is nice but not available for carrying in every location and except as collector items, not very useful if you cannot carry it.

 I did not mention cost because that can vary.
 I am willing, and have, spent up to $300.00 dollars on a nice tactical folder.
 I might be convinced to spend more but not by much.
 There are some art pieces out there that cost dearly but they are beautiful.
 I am not buying something for its beauty.
-Nor am I willing to go out on a limb for a custom knife maker.
+Nor am I willing to go out on a limb for a custom knifemaker.
 I have seen some awesome blades that I would love to have but not at the price they need to make in order to stay in business.

 My brand of choice that fits the bill is Benchmade.
 I have owned a Pinnacle tactical folder since 2000 and have always had one in my pocket in peace and war.
 When I replaced it, I went with a Subrosa and I have a Torrent as well.
 The first knife I gave to my daughter was a Benchmade and the next one I buy will one as well.